 Fayette was once a noisy, busy and dirty iron smelting community of nearly 400 residents.
-In 1880, 40% of the people who lived here were children 16 years old or younger.
+In 1880, 40 percent of the people who lived here were children 16 years old or younger.
 Where did they live?
 Did they go to school?
 What did they do for fun?
 Through slides and reproduction 19th century toys, school children learn what life was like for kids growing up in a company town during Fayette's industrial era.
-Discussion also includes "then and now" comparisons of children over 100 hundred years ago to modern day childhood.
-TIME: 1 HOUR.
+Discussion also includes a comparison of childhood then and now.

 Fayette: Life in a 19th Century Company Town - Grades 2-12

 Fayette was once a noisy, busy and dirty iron smelting community of nearly 400 residents.
 Who were these people?
 Where did they come from?
 Why did they settle here?
-Through slides, reproduction 19th century clothing, and group discussion, students can learn about Fayette's iron smelting industry, nationality, class, status, company jobs and community life in a 19th century company town.
-TIME: 1 HOUR.
+Through slides, reproduction 19th century clothing and group discussion, students can learn about Fayette's iron smelting industry, nationality, class, status, company jobs and community life in a 19th century company town.

 Lumberjacks in the Upper Peninsula - Grades 2-12

 This program explores the work and lives of lumberjacks in the Upper Peninsula who logged the old growth pines.
 How did they live?
 What did they eat?
 Why did they typically only work in the lumber camps in the winter?
 What is a swamper?
 And what is a turkey or a deadhead?

 To book a school tour, contact Troy Henderson, site historian at Fayette Historic Townsite at 906-475-7857 or email HendersonT7@Michigan.gov.